Redis Enterprise Pack 5.0 Release Notes (November 2017)

 In addition, Redis Enterprise Pack provides the ability to load and use custom modules from redismodules.com or of your own creation.

-Deploying and running your Redis Enterprise Pack cluster on Docker containers is now officially supported in production systems and available to pull from Docker hub.
-With the official image, you can easily and quickly deploy several containers to start running a scalable and highly available cluster Redis Enterprise Pack is famous for.
+Deploying and running your Redis Enterprise Software cluster on Docker containers is supported in development systems and available to pull from Docker hub.
+With the official image, you can easily and quickly test several containers to build the scalable and highly available cluster Redis Enterprise Software is famous for.

 For more information, go to quick start with Redis Enterprise Pack on Docker.

 As part of our continued emphasis on security, administrative user accounts in Redis Enterprise Pack can now use either built-in authentication or authenticate externally via LDAP with saslauthd.
 The accounts can be used for administering resources on the cluster via command line, Rest API, or Web UI.